 At Vivid, we are extremely proud to have worked on such a prestigious project as this one and are extremely pleased with our output.
 This was all aided by the teams at Air Livery and Condor Airlines.
 We look forward to hopefully further work these companies in the future.
 We will of course keep our eye on further videos appearing on the Condor Airlines YouTube channel.
 If you would like to find out more about our Time-lapse service, please click on Vivid’s time-lapse production page.

 My weight loss experience of the losing a stone in a week diet

 Hello, my name is Glen Mackintosh and I work at Vivid Photo Visual.
 Previously, Graham had undertaken the ‘Lose a stone in a week’ diet and lost just under the stone.
 I think it is useful to provide you with a very brief synopsis of my weight and background.

-I am 6ft1 (tons of fun and when I dress to a T).
+I am 6ft1 (and I’m tons of fun and I dress to a tee).
 At the start of the last year, I weighed my heaviest ever at 14.7 stone.
 Through exercise, cutting out cheese sandwiches and aggressive betting with Graham, I got down to 13 stone.
 This has over time crept back up to my current weight of 13.7 stone.

 The reason why I want to do this diet is because even though I play football 2/3 times a week, I can not lose this weight.
 My friend also did this diet recently and lost 9 pounds, so if I lose something like that, I would be very happy.